eng3844f17/eng3844f17.github.io/_projects/p3-video.md

 ## General process

-1. Learn about some basic video composition conventions.
+1. Learn about some basic video composition conventions of the <i>Explained</i> genre.
 2. Learn how to seek out, analyze, choose, and adapt similar generic conventions to help you tell your data-story meaningfully.
 3. Learn how to create a storyboard that outlines your video.
 4. Learn about basic video codecs, file format, and HTML5 <code>&lt;video&gt;</code> issues and solutions, and then learn how to output video optimized for the web.